 A modern farmhouse brewery founded in 2018, Duration Brewing is nestled in ancient woodlands in the beautiful Nar Valley of West Norfolk, on the banks of the chalky river within the ruins of an old priory

 Duration makes beers that reflect their surroundings – fresh, wild and blended farm-style ales native to their wonderful location.
-Following a convertion of an ancient barn, Duration’s sustainable brewery embraces the past, but has future-proofed with equipment built for consistent sustainable efficiencies to produce a wide range of beautifully balanced beers.
+Following a conversion of an ancient barn, Duration’s sustainable brewery embraces the past but has future-proofed with equipment built for consistent sustainable efficiencies to produce a wide range of beautifully balanced beers.

-Brewery tours take place on selected Saturdays, when you can visit the heart of the Bavarian brewhouse and cellar for a founder led tour.
-Learn about the brewing process, their sustainable ethos and see where they make the beers, which you will enjoy in a tutored tasting.
+Brewery tours take place on selected Saturdays when you can visit the heart of the Bavarian brewhouse and cellar for a founder-led tour.
+Learn about the brewing process and their sustainable ethos and see where they make the beers, which you will enjoy in a tutored tasting.

-Duration also hold regular tap days, inside their cosy barrel store at Abbey Farm, between 12noon and 6pm on Fridays and Saturdays.
-There are always plenty of Duration freshies on tap and barrel aged goodies in the fridge, and delicious snacks of course!
+Duration also holds regular tap days, inside their cosy barrel store at Abbey Farm, between 12 noon and 6pm on Fridays and Saturdays.
+There are always plenty of Duration freshies on tap and barrel-aged goodies in the fridge, and delicious snacks of course!

 If you’re looking for something a little different, you can try their Yoga + Beer session, held on the first Saturday of each month at 11am in the West Acre Gallery.
 You’ll do an hour of Power Yoga and a ten minute meditation session to get you energized for the day, before heading to the barrel store to enjoy a complimentary post-yoga pint in our taproom, which is open all afternoon!

 Abbey Farm, River Road, West Acre, Kings Lynn PE32 1UA

 RELATED POST: All the Best Things To Do in King’s Lynn Norfolk